tkunstek/serverless-authentication-boilerplate/README.md

 "providerCustomGoogleSecret": "google-app-secret"
 ```

-If you are using stage "dev", then contents of file s-variables-dev.json should be
+If you are using stage "dev", then contents of the s-variables-dev.json should be
 ```
 {
   "stage": "dev",